-When applying variable remuneration, the firm should monitor how this can affect performance in the long run.
+When applying variable remuneration, the firm should observe how this can affect performance in the long run.
 When the firm decides the basis for remuneration, it should take into account that performance can be affected at a later date by current and future risks.
-In its performance measurement, the firm should take account of the actual costs for maintaining capital and liquidity that are inherent to the operations being measured.
+In its performance measurement, the firm should take account of the actual cost of maintaining capital and liquidity inherent in the activities being measured.